nkravella/lyrics/kannodu.md

 *Thagra-thagra-thagradhim thagra-thagra-thagradhim thagra-thagra-thagradhim thagajam* (x2)

-thagra = tha + ga + ra; thagradhim = thagra + dhim; thagajham = tha + ga + jham
+- thagra = tha + ga + ra
+- thagradhim = tha + ga + ra + dhim
+- thagajham = tha + ga + jham

       'tha,' 'dhim,' and 'jham' are onomatopoeic syllables that:
-    - let the percussionists know how to follow
-      (i.e. with a "dhim" on the tabla, or a "jham" on the tanpura to create resonance)
+      - let the percussionists know how to follow (i.e. with a "dhim" on the tabla, or a "jham" on the tanpura to create resonance)
       - announce / reiterate the time signature (called "tal" in Hindi, "thalam" in Tamil and Telugu)

 ------